TwoRingSoft/Pippin/README.md

 Pippin is a collection of utilities to quickly prototype iOS apps and simplify working with Cocoa/UIKit API in Swift, as well as XCTest.
 It uses the concepts of [Facade](https://en.wikipedia.org/wiki/Facade_pattern) and [Adapter](https://en.wikipedia.org/wiki/Adapter_pattern) to decouple your application code from its dependencies, whether they are the Cocoa frameworks, third-party libraries or hand-rolled modules.
 This keeps your app code from changing when your dependencies change, leaving you with a more stable codebase and less noisy revision history.

+## Try it out

+There are some unit tests under `Tests/` which can be run from `Pippin.xcworkspace`, and demo apps under `Examples/` which can be run from a local checkout or using `pod try https://github.com/tworingsoft/pippin`.

 ## Organization

 Pippin is split into three top-level CocoaPod specs: